ken-okabe/timeline/README.md

 Updates the Timeline with a new value and executes all registered callback functions with that value.
 This is the primary means of pushing new values into the reactive system.

-### TL.bind: ('a -> Timeline<'b>) -> Timeline<'a> -> Timeline<'b>

-The monadic bind operation connects two Timelines such that:

-1. The function is applied to the current value of the source Timeline to create a new target Timeline
-2. A propagation function is registered with the source Timeline
-3. Future updates to the source will flow through to the target

-Bind allows for composing Timelines where each step might depend on the previous value.

 ### TL.map: ('a -> 'b) -> Timeline<'a> -> Timeline<'b>

 The functor map operation creates a derived Timeline where: